-Built in 2008, this three story, 67,000 square foot noncombustible building is located at 850 - 14th Avenue.
-Nestled among a variety of seniors affordable and supportive housing and Ironwood Place, the new 54 unit assisted living and adult day program complex, makes it an ideal location to create a true community of care where seniors can age in place.
-Beautifully landscaped gardens.
-Hair salon.
-Tuck Shop.
-Dental Hygiene, Physiotherapy and Occupational Therapy Consultation Rooms.
+Built in 2008, this three story, 67,000 square foot non-combustible building is located at 850 - 14th Avenue.
+New Horizons is nestled among a variety of seniors affordable and supportive housing and is close to Ironwood Place, the new 54 unit assisted living and adult day program complex.
+The addition of New Horizons Care has created a neighbourhood which functions as a community of care where seniors can age in place.
+Features include a bright, open design with social and activities areas, beautifully landscaped gardens, a hair salon, a Tuck Shop and consultation with a dental hygienist, Physiotherapy and Occupational Therapy.

-The 94 beds of the facility are allocated for 20 dementia clients such as those afflicted with Alzheimer’s disease and 6 geriatric mental health clients in special care secure units.
-An additional 60 VIHA funded beds are provided for general complex care clients, while another 8 complex care beds are available for private pay clients.
-The dementia special care unit has an open floor design which promotes the opportunity of residents to safely wander and mobilize in a social friendly environment.
-The second and third floors have 32 units each with two double rooms to accommodate couples aging together.
-A unique aspect of the facility is its children’s daycare centre.
-Multigenerational social interaction is supported through story-time and interactive play.
-Large garden areas decorate the perimeter of the building while also serving as functional sources of fresh fruits, vegetables and herbs.
-These gathering places promote important social interaction and a source of life and growth.
+The dementia secure care unit has an open floor design which promotes the opportunity of residents to safely wander and mobilize in a social, friendly environment.
+The second and third floors have 32 units each, with two double rooms to accommodate couples aging together.
+A unique aspect of the facility is its children's daycare centre.
+Multigenerational social interaction is supported through story time and interactive play.
+Garden areas decorate the perimeter of the building.

 New Horizons Community of Care is nestled in the heart of the community surrounded by residential and commercial neighbourhoods.
 Within walking distance to Discovery Mall, Campbell River Common and Maritime Shopping Centre.
 Interconnected to the city through excellent pedestrian walkways, bus service, handi-dart and the New Horizons Care bus.
 Adjacent to several seniors’ independent living apartments and Ironwood Place Assisted Living Facility.